-- 1 The water temperature is at or above TWL1+2°C or the outside temperature is at or above TAL1+2°C. - 2 External water temperature sensor readings (TH15 and TH16) are at or above TWL1+2°C. - ()Unit's inlet water temperature: Average value between the water temperature settings of the MAIN and SUB circuits
+- 1 The water temperature is at or above TWL1+2°C or the outside temperature is at or above TAL1+2°C. - 2 External water temperature sensor readings (TH14 and TH15) are at or above TWL1+2°C, or the reading of the outside temperature sensor (TH9) connected to the MAIN circuit of the main unit exceeds TAL1+2°C. - ()Unit's inlet water temperature: Average value between the water temperature settings of the MAIN and SUB circuits